 - Website browser: information related to the browser or device you use to access our website.

-In addition to the above, if you are a player, we may collect and process the following personal data, which is considered more sensitive:
+In addition to the above, we may collect and process the following personal data, which is considered more sensitive:

 Anti-doping related data – if you are a player: